 - Application fee to be submitted at time of application

 - Three letters of recommendation that are signed and dated:

 - One must be from the applicant’s current clinical supervisor in ICU and must be provided on the KU recommendation form

 - One recommendation preferred attesting to academic work

 - One recommendation must be from individuals who can assess the applicant’s performance and level of clinical expertise in an acute care setting

 - Current Resume

 - A minimum of 40 hours required shadowing an anesthesia provider, preferably a CRNA.
 Hours obtained during an applicant’s employment hours are not considered as shadowing hours.
 Shadowing hours must be obtained in the US.

-- A personal statement letter (three pages, excluding cover and references) addressing the following:
+- A personal statement letter (three pages, excluding cover and references in AMA format) addressing the following:

 - A clear statement of your goals and expectations for entering the program

 - Your understanding of the role of a Certified Registered Nurse Anesthetist (applicants are required to shadow a CRNA)